xterm-x11/docs/sample.md

 Under construction.

-Link to the samples Github repo & clone that repo to the xterm-x11 org.
+Link to the sample file in the https://github.com/xterm-x11/Xresources-files/ repo.